provenance-io/kong-jwt-wallet/README.md

 This example uses the standard jwt format but sings with an `secp256k1` elliptic curve key.
 When generating your jwt you must set the public key as the `sub` field on the payload and it must be compressed public key bytes (base64).
 If wanting grants to return then also include the wallet address as the `addr` field and the hrp as the `hrp` field [^1].

 [^1]: when using the `addr` the address will be verified it belongs to the given public key in the `sub`.
 When using `addr` the `hrp` of the wallet must be supplied.
    The `hrp` is the human readable path that is prepended to blockchain wallets to denote which blockchain they belong to.
-Provenance is `tb` for tesetnet and `pb` for mainnet.
+Provenance is `tp` for tesetnet and `pb` for mainnet.

 ### Header